CorvusCloudburst/wemod-shortener/README.md

 The application should now be accessible at http://localhost:8000.

-There is an example account already set up and seeded for you to explore.
+Feel free to make a new account if you wish!
+However, there is an example account already set up and seeded for you to explore.
 The credentials are:

 **Email:** `meep@moop.mop`

 **Password:** `password`

-You may also create your own new account!
+There is a [sample csv](./tests/sample.csv) provided as well.

 <br>